knowlab/SLaVA-CXR/README.md

 ```

 ## MODEL
-The model can be downloaded in [HuggingFace](https://drive.google.com/file/d/1c0BXEuDy8Cmm2jfN0YYGkQxFZd2ZIoLg/view).
+The SLaVA-CXR model can be downloaded in [HuggingFace](https://drive.google.com/file/d/1c0BXEuDy8Cmm2jfN0YYGkQxFZd2ZIoLg/view).

 ## Train
-The training codes and base_checkpoints are made available.
+The training codes is made available.
 The training datasets are currently not available.

 ## Evaluation
 Evaluation dataset can be any chest X-ray frontal view image paired with a report.